-• 2011 - 2017: In 2011, we started to procure pre-owned phones and other consumer electronics from consumers through AHS Recycle.
+- 2011 2017: In 2011, we started to procure pre-owned phones and other consumer electronics from consumers through AHS Recycle.
 We began developing our own quality standards and testing facilities for consumer electronics at the same time.
-In 2014, we expanded to offline channels by opening self-operated AHS stores offline in popular shopping malls.
+In 2014, we expanded to offline channels by opening AHS stores offline in popular shopping malls.
 We later opened a series of AHS branded partner stores that are jointly-operated by our partners and us, which we refer to as AHS partner stores, in selected cities to further enhance our brand awareness, offline reach and service capabilities.
 In 2015, we started cooperating with e-commerce platforms such as JD.com, and consumer electronics brands such as Xiaomi, to attract their user traffic to our offline AHS stores for trade-in.
-The omni-channel trade-in network allowed us to quickly secure supply of consumer electronics, scale up our business and accumulate know-how in the inspection, grading and pricing of pre-owned consumer electronics.
-From 2011 to 2017, we sold pre-owned consumer electronics procured through AHS Recycle to small merchants.

-- Late 2017 2018: In late 2017, we launched Paijitang Marketplace, or PJT Marketplace, an online bidding platform where AHS Recycle and third-party sellers sell pre-owned consumer electronics to buyers, such as resellers, mom-and-pop stores and other small merchants.
+The omni-channel trade-in network facilitated the procurement of consumer electronics, enabling us to scale up our business and accumulate know-how in the inspection, grading and pricing of pre-owned consumer electronics.
+From 2011 to 2017, we sold pre-owned consumer electronics procured through AHS Recycle to small merchants. - Late 2017 2018: In late 2017, we launched Paijitang Marketplace, or PJT Marketplace, an online bidding platform where AHS Recycle and third-party sellers sell pre-owned consumer electronics to buyers, such as resellers, mom-and-pop stores and other small merchants.
 PJT Marketplace enables retailers and small merchants in the pre-owned consumer electronics transactions and services industry in China to transition online and complete transactions under our quality certification standards.
-Since the launch of PJT Marketplace, we have evolved from a proprietary trade-in service provider to an open platform transaction enabler, broadening our reach to a much larger total addressable market. - 2019 and beyond: In 2019, we acquired Paipai, which we refer to as Paipai Marketplace, from JD Group.
+Since the launch of PJT Marketplace, we have evolved from a proprietary trade-in service provider to an open platform transaction enabler, broadening our reach to a much larger total addressable market. - 2019 2021: In 2019, we acquired Paipai, which we refer to as Paipai Marketplace, from JD Group.
 Paipai Marketplace allows us to further satisfy demand for consumer electronics by extending our core transactions and services competencies to retail purchasers.
 This meaningfully complements the supply of consumer electronics provided through AHS Recycle.
 The acquisition and integration of Paipai Marketplace created a closed loop as supply sourced from consumers was then sold back to consumers.
 In the same year, we also began to expand and establish presences outside of Mainland China to work with local carriers, merchants and retailers to collectively engage in global pre-owned consumer electronics procurement and distribution.
-We also began to expand our AHS store network, including automatic recycling kiosks, in lower-tier cities.
-Since April 2022, we started to pilot our consumer electronics repair and refurbishment operations with a view to further address consumers' demand for premium pre-owned devices and to expand our profit margin.
-In June 2022, we introduced our multi-category recycling business to a selection of cities as we fortify AHS Recycle's positioning as a trustworthy go-to destination for individuals to trade used luxury goods, gold and vintage liquor, among other high-value consumer goods, for cashback.
+We also began to expand our AHS store network, including automatic recycling kiosks, in lower-tier cities. - 2022 2023: In April 2022, we started to pilot our consumer electronics repair and refurbishment operations with a view to further address consumers' demand for premium pre-owned devices and to expand our profit margin.
+In June 2022, we introduced our multi-category recycling business to a selection of cities to reinforce AHS Recycle's positioning as a trustworthy go-to destination for individuals to trade used luxury goods, gold and vintage liquor, among other high-value consumer goods, for cashback.
+In late 2022, we formed a strategic partnership with a leading global mobile phone brand to provide recycle and trade-in services, which we expect will strengthen our capabilities in recycling supply chain and boost our recycling penetration rate in first- and second-tier cities.